 Technicians are in demand in a number of health care settings, including hospital specialty departments, physicians’ offices, cardiac rehabilitation centers, clinical laboratories, and health maintenance organizations and clinics.

-Students may choose to study the dual certificate program ECG Technician and Phlebotomy Technician Program.
+Students may choose to study both our ECG and Phlebotomy Programs.

 As a professional with these skills, you may enjoy flexible schedules, competitive salaries, and such benefits as health and life insurance, paid vacations, and paid sick time.